rafamossetto/signup-form/README.md

 For test:

 1) clone the repo
+2) npm install
-2) npm run build
+3) npm run build
-3) npm run serve
+4) npm run serve
-4) go to http://localhost:5000/ in the browser to view the live preview
+5) go to http://localhost:5000/ in the browser to view the live preview